awsdocs/aws-sam-developer-guide/doc_source/serverless-sam-cli-install-mac.md

    After Docker is installed, verify that it's working\.
 Also confirm that you can run Docker commands from the AWS SAM CLI \(for example, `docker ps`\)\.
 You don't need to install, fetch, or pull any containers––the AWS SAM CLI does this automatically as required\.

+If you run into issues installing Docker, see the [Docker installation guide](https://docs.docker.com/engine/installation/#installation) for troubleshooting tips\.

 ## Step 6: Install Homebrew<a name="serverless-sam-cli-install-mac-homebrew"></a>

 The recommended approach for installing the AWS SAM CLI on macOS is to use the Homebrew package manager\.
 For more information about Homebrew, see [Homebrew Documentation](https://docs.brew.sh)\.